JahsiasWhite/AudioShape/README.md

 16. Videos tab.
 Just another songList but showing only mp4 files
 17. Fix how Spotify songs are saved.
 Right now its doing extra stuff to get the artist.
 I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
 Maybe just use a callback?
 18. On spotify -> display if song/playlist is already downloaded
+19. Toggle for when downloading, if you want audio only or audio + video

 999 Easy file/song sharing

 BUGS:

-1. Playlists with 0 songs show all songs
-2. Can't enter fullscreen multiple times
+1. Can't enter fullscreen multiple times
-3. Force closing the program doesnt delete the temp song.
+2. Force closing the program doesnt delete the temp song.
 This is expected but should it delete it when the program first starts?
-4. Fixup all of the addEffect, runEffect stuff.
+3. Fixup all of the addEffect, runEffect stuff.
 Do they all have to be async?
-5. Temp song is not always deleted when using custom effects.
+4. Temp song is not always deleted when using custom effects.
 EX: Have speedup toggled, add any effect, there will be two temp songs.
 Each effect adds a new temp song but doesnt delete the previous
-6. What quality are the mp4s being downloaded at from youtube
+5. What quality are the mp4s being downloaded at from youtube
-7. Queue display gets out of sync.
+6. Queue display gets out of sync.
-8. Playing multiple songs with an effect preset will not work.
+7. Playing multiple songs with an effect preset will not work.
 This is when clicking the songs, it works by skipping
-9. Songs not autoplaying once they finish playing
+8. Songs not autoplaying once they finish playing

 ## Launching